Georgia Other Regulations

 Some motorcycles use this technology to prevent wheel lock-up.
 If your motorcycle is equipped with anti-lock brakes apply maximum pressure on both the front and rear brakes as quickly and firmly as you can.
 You may feel a pulsation in the brakes; continue to hold brake pressure until you have completely stopped.
 Most ABS systems are designed to reduce or prevent wheel lock-up only while riding in a straight line; ABS may not prevent wheel lock-up while leaned over in a curve or turn.

 Sometimes a skid cannot be avoided.
 Here’s what to do:

-Swerving to avoid a crash may be appropriate if stopping isn’t a solution.
+Swerving to avoid a crash may be appropriate if stopping is not an option.
 A swerve is any sudden change in direction.
 Be sure you have enough time and space to swerve.
-It can be two quick turns, or a rapid shift to the side.
+It can be two quick turns or a rapid shift to the side.
 To swerve:

 Many crash-involved riders enter turns too fast and are unable to complete the curve.
 The basic turning procedure – slow, look, press, roll – applies to all curves.
 Every curve is different.
 Be alert to whether a curve remains constant, gradually widens, gets tighter or involves multiple turns.
 Ride within your skill level and posted speed limits.

 You should move to a position based on road condition and traffic before entering a curve and adjust as necessary.
 This permits you to spot approaching traffic as soon as possible.
 You can also adjust for traffic “crowding” the center line or debris blocking part of your lane.